golddranks/bang/README.md

 ## Currently working on

-- Figure out single object allocation strategy
-- Make draw sender/receiver work (with boxing, allocation etc.)
-- Make allocator work with sender/receiver (with frame-lifetime allocs)
+- Validating the threading systems with Miri

-- Actually draw according to the sent data
+- Actually draw with dummy texture according to the sent data

 ## Short term